 - Switching from coal to gas could reduce the worlds CO2.
 The world gas reserves are still high.

-- Carbon capture and storage is esential to achieve reduced emissions.
+- Carbon capture and storage is essential to achieve reduced emissions.

-- Electric vehicles are growing to help eleviate emissions from vehicles.
+- Electric vehicles are growing to help alleviate emissions from vehicles.